 Amies described it as “elegant and feminine” and reasoned that “there is a strong current trend away from uniformity, especially amongst the young, so I have designed a uniform which does allow the expression of individuality”.

-Indeed individuality was achieved through interchangeable red, white or blue blouses and scarves.
+Indeed crew achieved individuality through interchangeable red, white or blue blouses and scarves.
 A short hat trimmed with BEA red Petersham ribbon was in, but the stunning red trench coat of the previous design was out, replaced with a beige coloured replica.

-The change in the uniform, just five years after after introducing the first Amies outfit, was more than just a new look.
-Times were changing in the industry and in May 1972 the UK government decided to merge BEA and BOAC to form British Airways, with the new airline taking to the skies on March 31, 1974.
+Just five years after introducing the first Amies outfit, the change in the uniform was more than just a new look.
+Times were changing in the industry and in May 1972, the UK government decided to merge BEA and BOAC to form British Airways, with the new airline taking to the skies on March 31, 1974.

-Management at BEA are believed not to have like the Clive Evans BOAC uniform and with a merger looming it was this outfit that was carried forward to the newly formed British Airways.
+Management at BEA are believed not to have like the Clive Evans BOAC uniform and with a merger looming, staff carried this outfit forward to the newly formed British Airways.

 British Airways Concorde 1976

-Taking to the skies with British Airways on January 21, 1976 it was deemed necessary that Concorde cabin crew should be dressed in a new and exclusive uniform to compliment this new and exclusive service.
+Taking to the skies with British Airways on January 21, 1976 it was deemed necessary that Concorde Cabin Crew be dressed in a new and exclusive uniform to compliment this unique and exclusive service.

-Sir Hardy Amies was enlisted again to create the uniform which was was casually elegant and uncomplicated.
-Made of 100 per cent Dacron polyester in gabardine and crepe designed to be ‘totally uncrushable, washable fabric’ pieces came in either pale blue or French navy.
+Sir Hardy Amies was enlisted again to create the uniform, which was casually elegant and uncomplicated.
+Made of 100 per cent Dacron polyester in gabardine and crepe designed to be ‘totally uncrushable, washable fabric,’ pieces came in either pale blue or French navy.

-But after just six months the uniform was withdrawn as the company did not want the Concorde crews to be seen as any more elitist than they were likely to become.
+But after just six months, BA withdrew the uniform as the company did not want the Concorde crews to be seen as any more elitist than they were likely to become.

 British Airways June 1977-1985

-By June 1977 every trace of British European Airways and BOAC had disappeared.
-British Airways was now the UK’s global flag carrier and so a hand-me-down uniform by Amies was no longer suitable for its thousands of flight attendants.
+By June 1977, every trace of British European Airways and BOAC had disappeared.
+British Airways was now the UK’s global flag carrier, so a hand-me-down uniform by Amies was no longer suitable for its thousands of Cabin Crew.

 Indeed, its crew and front-line uniformed staff were now seen as an incredibly important part of the BA brand, summed up by British Airways’ then deputy Chairman, Sir Henry Marking “Our uniformed girls are our best ambassadors and our best advertisements… It is they who are constantly in the publics eye and it is on them and on their appearance and performance that the airline is so often judged so we must ensure that they are always a credit to British Airways.”